russelljjarvis/russelljjarvis/README.md

 ### How Should People Best Communicate With You?

-I am about to start experimenting with wearing foam based ear plugs at work.
+I am about to start experimenting with wearing foam based ear plugs at work to assist with filtering out sound.
 If I can't hear a polite bid for my attention, try gesturing in my peripheral vision.
-You can also get me with the default work messenger platform, or email.
+You can also get me with the default work messenger platform or email.

 ### What do People Misunderstand About You (at Work)?